Music BA

 - Keyboard and Guitar students--any approved ensemble, but those in the B.M.
 Music Education emphasis program must successfully audition for and enroll in an ensemble compatible with the teaching certification they are pursuing;

-- Instrumental students may be required to participate in additional ensembles to enhance their musical development;
+- Instrumental students may be required to participate in additional ensembles to enhance their musical development.

-Majors are required to appear in performance at the department's discretion and to attend a prescribed number of departmental recitals.
+Majors are required to appear in performances at the department's discretion and to attend a prescribed number of departmental recitals.
 All music majors whose primary applied area is not piano or organ are required to pass an exam in piano proficiency before graduation.
 Music Education majors must pass this piano proficiency exam prior to student teaching.

 The Music Department may require students to pass a placement test to enroll in the next level course, provided this or an equivalent test is administered to all students seeking to enroll in that course.